rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: I don't think that's entirely true if we go back to module declaration and instantiation, I think it's statically checked.

-CP: You can resolve to pending because you haven't evaluated the dynamic module..
+CP: You can resolve to pending because you haven't evaluated the dynamic module.

 BF: So if the loader does not generate a pending, does that mean it's an error?